 What is APAS?

-The Academic Progress Audit System (APAS) uses DARS software to produce a report reflecting academic progress toward completion of an undergraduate degree, UMM Honors, and/or licensure.
+The Academic Progress Audit System (APAS) uses a degree audit reporting system (DARS) software to produce a report reflecting academic progress toward completion of an undergraduate degree, UMN Morris Honors, and/or licensure.
 The APAS report shows how University of Minnesota courses, transfer courses, and courses in progress apply toward requirements.
 It is an internal document and should be used as a tool to assist students and advisers in planning future coursework.
 It is not an official certification of a student’s academic record.

 What APAS Is NOT!